 You must identify all persons or organizations that provide care for your child or dependent.
 Do this on the same form you use to claim the credit.
-If you file Form 1040, use Part I of Form 2441, to report the required information.
+If you file Form 1040, use Part I of Form 2441, to show the information.
 If you file Form 1040A, use Part I of Schedule 2.